 2. Fast Returns

-4. Attractive Risk Adjusted Returns
+4. Attractive Risk-Adjusted Returns

 Although no investments are completely risk-free, debt investing through a private lender can be relatively low-risk when the loans are structured with low loan-to-value ratios and proper underwriting.
 Of course, it’s also important to choose a lender that manages their portfolio in alignment with your risk tolerance, so learn about the types of loans they service and their use of leverage before you commit.
+Pro tip: If you want even more control over your investments, you might also want to look for a hard money lender that allows you to choose the local real estate markets you’re investing in.

 Even when borrowers default, the primary investment can often be partially or fully recovered.
 Because the loans are backed by equity, if the borrower is unable to make payments, the lender is able to foreclose on the property to recoup the loan and recover the investor’s principal.
 Also, because private capital lenders only loan a certain percentage based on the value of the property, there is additional loss protection if the property loses value.
 Diversification also helps reduce risk because your investment is spread across multiple loans, geographies, asset classes, and borrowers.